phatthakansa/Mobile-Banking-Money-Transfer/README.md

-🏦💵 Mobile Banking Money Transfer Test Project
+🏦💵 Mobile Banking Money Transfer Project

   This project contains manual test cases and testing documentation for a money transfer feature in a mobile banking application.